-If you see these signs you should be thinking about reaching out or letting someone know
+If you see these signs you should be thinking about reaching out or letting someone know:

-Responding to Students in Distress
+Responding to Peers in Distress

 Signs a student might be considering suicide include:

 Events associated with increased risk include:

 If you have ANY concern that a student might be considering suicide, you should ask them directly about your concerns.
 Here are some ways you can ask:

 -Do things ever get so bad that you have thoughts of wanting to die?

 -Are you thinking about taking your own life?